-- Clinically-relevant sequence variants and/or copy numbers variants are included in the main report and have been confirmed by Sanger sequencing, MLPA or ddPCR.
+- Clinically-relevant sequence variants and/or copy numbers variants (CNVs) are included in the main report.
+Reported CNVs are all confirmed by either MLPA or ddPCR.

-- Any variants interpreted as benign during this analysis are not reported.
+- Any variants interpreted as likely benign or benign during this analysis are not reported.

-- Any variants of uncertain significance detected and not referred to in the main report are listed in a table on the report.
+- Any variants of uncertain significance detected and not referred to in the main body of the report, are listed in a table on P.2 of the report.
 Variants in this table have been scientifically reviewed, with currently insufficient evidence to interpret them as either pathogenic, likely pathogenic, or likely benign.
 There may be a need for a further report if extra evidence for pathogenicity or otherwise becomes available.
 These variants have not been confirmed by a second method, and the information presented must NOT be used clinically without confirmation (please contact the lab if you need confirmatory testing).

-- Only full analysis of TTN truncating variants is undertaken.
+- Full analysis is only performed on TTN truncating variants.
 The involvement of TTN missense variants in cardiomyopathy is currently unclear, and our analysis only includes missense or synonymous changes that are predicted to affect splicing.

 Interpreting the pathogenicity of genetic variants

-Our laboratory follows national and international guidelines to classify sequence variants into one of five classes:
+Our laboratory follows national and international guidelines, variants are classified into one of five classes: